ibm-cloud-docs/language-translator/customizing.md

 1. Copy the `API Key` and `URL` values for your service instance.
 For more information about finding the values, see [Getting started with {{site.data.keyword.languagetranslatorshort}}](/docs/language-translator?topic=language-translator-gettingstarted).
 1. Find a customizable base model for your language pair.
 You need the model ID of the base model in order to train your custom model.
     -   Search the customizable models listed on the [Supported languages for translation](/docs/language-translator?topic=language-translator-translation-models) page.
 Look for the value "**true**" in the **Customizable** column, and make sure the **Source** and **Target** languages of the model match your language pair.
-    -   Alternatively, you can use the [List models](https://{DomainName}/apidocs/language-translator#list-models){: external} API method to search models programmatically.
+    -   Alternatively, you can use the [List models](https://{DomainName}/apidocs/language-translator#listmodels){: external} method to search models programmatically.
 You can filter results by language with the `source` and `target` parameters.

 ## Step 1: Create your training data
 {: #create-your-training-data}